ZhuShaw-han/starter-hugo-academic/content/publication/example1/index.md

 ---
 title: "1.
-Simple and practical solvent system selection strategy for HSCCC separation based on the HPLC polarity parameter model of the target compound"
+A simple and practical solvent system selection strategy for high-speed countercurrent chromatography based on the HPLC polarity parameter model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
--  Xiaohan Zhu, Pengcheng Li, Jiaqi Tan, Shanshan Yu, Qian Li, Jintian Tang, Hongkun Xue, Xu Cai
+-  Xiaohan Zhu, Pengcheng Li, Jintian Tang, Yanqi Su, Mi Xiao, Hongkun Xue, Xu Cai

 weight: 20

-date: "2021-11-10T00:00:00Z"
+date: "2022-10-21T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).